PrincessRTFM/AutoKittens/README.md

 ## Contact

-You can email me (my email is available through my Github profile), open an issue on here, or ping `Lily#5459` on discord.
+You can email me (my email is available through my Github profile), open an issue on here, or ping `Lilith Song#7246` on discord.
 I don't accept friend requests from people I don't know, especially if we don't even share a server, so please don't send me any.